Security-Onion-Solutions/securityonion-docs/notifications.rst

 Once the alerter parameters are configured, as described above, the next step is to configure :ref:`detections` in order to activate one or more notification alerters.

 Navigate to the :ref:`administration` -> Configuration screen.
-Next, locate the ``soc -> config -> server -> modules -> elastalertengine`` settings.
+Next, locate the ``soc > config > server > modules > elastalertengine`` settings.

-In the **Additional Alerters** configuration setting, add the name of each alerter that should be activated, one alerter name per line.
+In the **Notifications: Sev 0/Default Alerters** configuration setting, add the name of each alerter that should be activated, one alerter name per line.
 For example, to add both slack and email:

 ::